ragu-manjegowda/vivitsa/README.md

 # Vivitsa
   My operating system - from scratch!!!

 Writing an operating operating system from scratch is fun.
-I am naming this OS after Sanskrit word Vivitsa meaning "desire of knowledge" which is exactly why I started this.
+I am naming this OS after Sanskrit word Vivitsa meaning "desire of knowledge".

 I have named the folders starting with number followed by heading so that it is